paradoxe35/nginxpm-operator/README.md

 ## Support

-If you find this tool helpful for your setup, similar to the author's use case, please consider starring the repository and contributing to the source code.
+If you find this tool helpful for your setup, similar to the author's use case, please consider starring the repository or contributing to the source code.